 3. Research - Our team has participated in webinars, read articles, attended conference calls, and talked with other pastors to gather information for reopening.
 Our research has been tireless and abundant.

 4. Assess - In order to ensure social distancing in our services we have measured our sanctuary, made charts, marked pews, and assessed how many people we can safely accommodate.
 To stay within the allowable number, we have instituted a reservation system for people planning to attend.
+This reservation system is currently suspended because we are worshiping outdoors.

 5. Plan - After an immense amount of planning, we can confidently say we are ready to welcome you to back to church.
 We have a plan for traffic flow, hand sanitizing stations, masks, entry point, a seating process, bathrooms, offering collection, and the invitation, to name few.